 Applications for the Scholarship

-The application process for the Scholarship is being managed by Cardiff University and the closing date for 2016 is still to be confirmed.
+The application process for the Scholarship is being managed by Cardiff University and the closing date for 2016 is Friday, 29 July 2016.
 If you think you meet the above criteria, please contact engineering-UG@cardiff.ac.uk for further information.

 Adrian Marc McDarren achieved D*D*D* in BTEC Engineering from Cardiff and Vale College.
 He is a mature student supporting a family and has over ten year’s practical experience in the engineering industry (machine operator, sheet metal worker and fitter).
 He started a BEng Electrical and Electronic Engineering degree course at Cardiff University in September 2014 and is due to complete it in June 2017.